tier4/scenario_simulator_v2/docs/design/VehicleDynamics.md

 Steering and velocity models are implemented 3 types of models.

 ### IDEAL_STEER

 Uses velocity command.
-The steering and velocity varies ideally as commanded.
+The steering and velocity vary ideally as commanded.

 ### DELAY_STEER
 Uses velocity command.
 The steering and velocity varies following a 1st-order delay model.